shoelim/shoelim.github.io/_pages/portfolio.md

 author_profile: true
 ---

-My research interests are in probabilistic and dynamical aspects of machine learning and statistical mechanics, as well as the related interactions and applications in science and engineering.
+My primary research interests are in <font color="blue">probabilistic machine learning</font>, as well as the related interactions and applications in science and engineering.

 Some central research themes:<br>
 - Randomness in/of/for robust and reliable machine learning
 - Implicit regularization in machine learning
-- Machine learning through the lens of dynamical systems and statistical mechanics
+- Machine learning through the lens of dynamical systems and nonequilibrium statistical mechanics
 <br>
 <br>